andrevidela/Research-report/Thesis/index.md

 intOrString False = ?hole2
 ```

-Asking again what is in `hole1` get us
+Asking again what is in `hole1` gets us

 ```haskell
 hole1 : Int